ShortlistShortlistedRemoved from shortlist 57

-- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
-For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
 This generator reaches an estimated fuel consumption of 0.6 GPH (gallon per hour) at a 50% load, making it average, for the previously mentioned wattage range.
-If you wish to acquire one of the most gasoline efficient products of this power range, the Lifan ESI 7000iER-EFI, with a fuel consumption of 0.38 GPH could be in your good books.
+If you wish to acquire one of the most gasoline efficient products of this power range, the Genmax GM7250iEDC, with a fuel consumption of 0.45 GPH could be in your good books.

 It can therefore be a really good buy if you're looking to acquire a budget generator.